fmeschia/esr-meter/README.md

 ![Hot loop schematic](screenshots/hotloop.png)

-Mainly because of the LM317 dropout characteristics, the minimum voltage that can be applied to the hot loop is about 3.5 V. This means that not only we can meet the design goal (4 NiXX cells in series), but we can also measure a single LiPo cell.
+Mainly because of the LM317 dropout characteristics, the minimum voltage that needs to be applied to the hot loop if we want the design current draw is about 4 V. A lower voltage would lead to a lower current figure, as long as it is enough to correctly bias the BJTs inside the LM317 (after that, the device won't work any more).
+We tested the circuit with a single LiPo cell discharged to 3.5V, without any problem.

 The hot loop is switched on and off by the microcontroller, which we decided to power at 3.3 V with an external clock runing at 8 MHz.
 The program running on the micro switches on the load for 500 ms, then switches it off for 1500 ms, before starting a new cycle.
 In this way, the 25% duty cycle helps in keeping the average power dissipation acceptable for a LM317 with a passive heat sink, even when sinking current from a 4S LiPo battery.